nodef/extra-console/README.md

-# extra-console
-console is a global object used for interacting with terminal and IO streams.
+Console is a global object used for interacting with terminal and IO streams.